Creating Robust Individual Development Plans

 • Is not engaging for the developing leader

-A successful IDP must consider the leader’s career goals, linkage to business outcomes, aspirations and strong buy-in to his/her development needs.
+Firstly, a successful IDP must consider the leader’s career goals, linkage to business outcomes, aspirations and strong buy-in to his/her development needs.
 Only when the individual can visualize his/ her growth path via the development plan, and its linkage to the business goals will the leader commit to his/her own development plan.

-The second, crucial aspect to ensure successful IDP implementation is the supervisory support and alignment.
+Second crucial aspect to ensure successful IDP implementation is the supervisory support and alignment.
 Leadership potential must be systematically identified and tracked by line managers as part of the overall strategic planning process.
 Success in developing the future pipeline of leaders and supporting the high potential leaders to take on higher leadership role entails a talent management system in which selection, development, performance management, succession and career management processes are aligned, reviewed and supported by senior management.
 An agreement on the IDP and regular review of the implementation of strategic projects is essential.
 Mid-course support, coaching and mentoring to the developing leaders by the supervisors is important.

 At InspireOne, we support the leadership development process by ensuring supervisory alignment to the development journey right from the beginning.
 The supervisory involvement streamlines the development process through regular reviews and monitoring, and nudges the leaders in the direction of organizational vision.